Do You Chill Prosecco

 John has been a hobbyist winemaker for several years, with a few friends who are winery owners.
 He writes mostly about winemaking topics for newer home vintners.

-What’s A Good Dry White Wine For Cooking
+What Are Dry White Wines For Cooking